Skip to main content

 Yodel's standard compensation cover is £50 per parcel under current terms.
 Enhanced cover, purchased at booking by the sender, raises the ceiling to up to £1,000 per parcel.
 These figures are set in Yodel's terms and are updated periodically, so verify the current limit before quoting a number in a complaint.
 As the recipient you cannot claim from Yodel directly: the delivery contract is between Yodel and the sender.
 For retailer orders, your real route is the Consumer Rights Act 2015, which holds the retailer responsible until the goods reach you regardless of the courier's cap.

-Yodel claim deadlines — don't miss them
+Yodel claim deadlines, don't miss them

-How to file a Yodel complaint step by step
+How to file a Yodel complaint

 First, gather your evidence: Yodel tracking number, order confirmation, proof of value such as the invoice, any driver photo or safe-place note, and screenshots of the tracking page.
 Second, open a case through yodel.co.uk/help or the Yodel live chat with your tracking number ready.
-Third, if a retailer sold you the item, email them the same day citing the Consumer Rights Act 2015 and ask for a refund or replacement — written records matter if you escalate later.
+Third, if a retailer sold you the item, email them the same day citing the Consumer Rights Act 2015 and ask for a refund or replacement, written records matter if you escalate later.
 Fourth, if either party stalls, escalate through your card issuer: chargeback for debit cards or a Section 75 claim for credit-card purchases over £100.

 What if Yodel rejects your claim?